 Oven baked salmon pesto is ready in just 30 minutes.
 Topped with a tasty creamy cauliflower mash this is a perfect dinner when you’re limited with time.

-You’ll just love the ease of this baked salmon pesto.
+Folks, you’ll just love the ease of this baked salmon pesto recipe.

-Whilst the salmon cooks it absorbs the delicious pesto flavours creating a succulent and healthy fish dinner.
+Whilst the salmon is cooking it absorbs the delicious pesto flavours creating a succulent and healthy fish dinner.

 Recently, I’ve been experimenting with baking various diners in foil parcels.

 I mean it’s not something new, but when I knew I was heading back to work today (at last!) my recipe head immediately went back into thinking about keeping meals nice and simple, and of course still healthy!

 Cooking in foil parcels does that.
 Especially in this baked salmon pesto recipe, keeping the salmon moist and sealing in all the flavours with minimum effort.

 I always try to make my own pesto sauce nowadays.
 Which I’ve included in the recipe below.

 It’s just so easy and versatile and can be stored in a tightly sealed jar in your fridge.